freeCodeCamp/freeCodeCamp/guide/english/git/git-pull/index.md

 `git fetch origin pull/ID/head:BRANCHNAME`

 ID is the pull request id and BRANCHNAME is the name of the branch that you want to create.
-Once the branch has been created you can use `git checkout` to switch to that brach.
+Once the branch has been created you can use `git checkout` to switch to that branch.

+### Points to Note

+`git pull` is not to be confused with **PR(Pull Request)**. `git pull` is a command offered by git.
+While Pull Request is a feature provided by github.

+Pull Request is raised by a developer to ensure the code from the developer's branch is merged back to the main branch.
+Before the code is merged back to the main branch, a reviewer will review the code in the pull request to ensure the code meets all the necessary standards.

 ### Other Resources on git pull